iden3/discovery-node/README.md

 ![network00](https://raw.githubusercontent.com/iden3/discovery-node/master/docs/network00.png "network00")

 Types of node:
-- `gateway` (`passive`): are the nodes that only perform petitions, acting as gateways to the discovery network
+- `gateway` (`passive`): are the nodes that only perform petitions, acting as gateways to the discovery network.
+This node can be trustless, as all the data that gets from the network and that is returned to its petitions, have the proofs of validity (merkleproofs)
-- `active`: are the nodes that are answering requests
+- `active`: are the nodes that are answering requests, each identity trusts its active discovery-node

 #### Node Storage